 If you are here and reading about why self-discipline is important.
 I probably know something about you.
 Something you don’t know about yourself.
 That is, “You f-cked up a long time ago!”

 By this, I mean that if you have mastered the fundamentals of discipline.
-You wouldn’t have fallen deep into the rabbit hole of online searches trying to figure out why is self-discipline important.
+You wouldn’t have fallen deep into the rabbit hole of online searches trying to figure out what is self-discipline and why is self-discipline important.
 You will clearly recognize the value of a well-regulated existence without the need to hear it from some random dude online.

 If you stepped into this article exactly for the reasons I mentioned above – i.e., looking for why we need discipline.
 Don’t worry, you are not alone.